Why Use a Buyer's Broker?

 Smart?
 Of course not.

-in mind.
+mind.
 They act as personal advocates.
-Statistics
+Statistics have shown

-have shown that those who have used buyer’s brokers pay 91% of the
+that those who have used buyer’s brokers pay 91% of the offering price,

 commission rate of the real estate agents involved, and the commissions

 are subtracted from the seller upon settlement.
 There is no additional

 Why wouldn’t you use an Exclusive Buyer's Agent,

 one who will offer you full fiduciary representation, diligence, disclosure,

 Why not get it right the first time??